The Jewish Effective Giving Blog

 The constant flood of gruesome images, personal tragedies, horror stories about decent, innocent kibbutznikim of the kind you’ve met and taken an instant liking to so many times, of their young children slaughtered—it’s really difficult to think of anything else at the moment (I know I can’t).

-There have been a lot of comparisons in recent days between this and 9/11, pointing out that from the perspective of Israel’s tiny population, what occurred on October 7 is actually a much bigger event.
+There have been many comparisons in recent days between this and 9/11, pointing out that from the perspective of Israel’s tiny population, what occurred on October 7 is actually a much bigger event.

-I’m not a fan of such comparisons, but I can’t stop thinking about how from the perspective of liberal, secular Israel, in particular, this is nothing short of a gut punch.
+I’m not a fan of such comparisons, but I can’t help thinking about how from the perspective of liberal, secular, peace-and-democracy-minded Israelis, in particular, this is nothing short of a gut punch.
 A personal, debilitating gut punch that just makes you gasp for days.
 For anyone who cares about peace, about quiet, about human well-being, about co-existence, and about the future of all the parents and children of the region, this is a terribly dark and terrifying moment.

-It feels dystopian to see your Facebook feed become a notice board for missing persons, calls for vengeance, pleas to free hostages written by people who actually know them, and detailed pogrom stories from a few days ago.
-The fear, the mourning, the anger, and the confusion are very palpable and very personal for everyone.
+It feels dystopian to see your Facebook feed become a notice board for missing persons, calls for vengeance, pleas to free hostages written by people who actually know them, and detailed pogrom-like stories from a few days ago.
+The fear, the mourning, the anger, and the confusion are all so palpable, and so many people clearly know someone involved personally.

 My father told me about the funeral of a long-time friend and congregation member’s son who died in combat, and I keep imagining how his father, whom I remember as a jovial, life-loving man from my childhood, must be a completely different person by now.